 According to a local news outlet, after first hearing complaints of Riedlinger’s misconduct in 2011 the Diocese of Trenton sent the priest to a treatment facility for outpatient treatment.
 However, Riedlinger’s inappropriate contact with minors continued.
 The Diocese then sent Riedlinger to inpatient treatment.
 Riedlinger’s misconduct reportedly continued during his treatment.

 The Diocese of Trenton quietly removed Riedlinger from his position at St. Aloysius in 2012 and reported the matter of Reidlinger’s behavior to the local Prosecutor’s office.
 However, as his misconduct did not involve any sexual contact, assault, or abuse, prosecutors declined to charge him with a crime.

 Riedlinger’s faculties to minister were permanently revoked in 2013, at which time his parishioners were finally told why he had been removed more than a year earlier.

 In February 2019, the Diocese of Trenton released a list of priests credibly accused of sexually abusing minors, and Riedlinger’s name does not appear on that list.

-Riedlinger is believed to be residing in the Bergenfield area.
+Riedlinger now resides in Fort Lauderdale, Florida.
 He is now in his late 30s.
-His current occupation is unknown.